This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics: This medicine is given to help prevent or treat an infection caused by bacteria.

 - Pain medicine: Your child may be given a prescription medicine to decrease pain.
 Watch for signs of pain in your child.
-Tell caregivers if his pain continues or gets worse.
+Tell healthcare providers if his pain continues or gets worse.

 - Tetanus shot: This is medicine to keep your child from getting tetanus if the fracture has an open wound.
 Your child should have a tetanus shot if he has not had one in the past 5 to 10 years.